 - PR500 Homiletics

-- Preaching Practicum: one course with the P1 attribute, or PR511 and any course with the P2 attribute
+- Preaching Practicum: any course with the P1 attribute

 - Engaging Global Realities: any course with the C1 attribute